Speed of developer iteration is the single most important factor in how quickly a technology company can move.

 By versioning functions and types, we allow you to slowly make changes to your app.
 You can validate that each handler continues to work with the new version individually, and you don’t need to make wholesale changes to your app (we provide tooling to allow you make them very quickly, if you prefer).

-This is much safer that the all-or-nothing deploys that happen today.
+This is much safer than the all-or-nothing deploys that happen today.

 New versions of packages and standard library